Natural Mineral Springs on the Snæfellsnes Peninsula in West-Iceland

 Just imagine how hardy this moss is on the other hand, being able to grow on lava.
 I haven't seen anything else grow on the Icelandic lava.
 This moss is called hraungambri or Lamb's wool moss (Racomitrium lanuginosum).

 Not long ago it was on the news that tourists camping in Þingvellir national park had torn up a lot of moss to insulate their tent.
-We Icelanders were shocked seeing this footage on TV, but the poor tourists were remorseful as they had not realised that it is forbidden to tear up the moss.
+We Icelanders were shocked to see this footage on TV, but the poor tourists were remorseful as they had not realised that it is forbidden to tear up the moss.

 Seeing that the moss is able to grow on lava then it covers the cracks in between the lava making it dangerous to walk on lava fields.